kristapsdz/openradtool/README.md

 system.)
 The full regression suite is extensive and may take several minutes to run to completion.

+None of the tests require an external network, though some will use an internal network connection to test client/server mode.

 ```sh
 make regress
 ```